jordonwu/jordonwu.github.com/source/_posts/2015-04-15-install-octopress-on-windows-7.markdown

 ## 11	setup octopress and github ##

         $ cd username.github.com.git
+		# Note: Needn't this step if you clone an existed octopress repo
         $ rake setup_github_pages       #you need input username and password of you github account and blog url(https://github.com/username/username.github.com.git)